Tofu Veggie Stir Fry

 Tofu!
 Can I get a what-what?

-Perhaps you cook tofu at home all the time, and your don’t need to be sold on it.
+Perhaps you cook tofu at home all the time, and you don’t need to be sold on it.
 Perhaps you have made cooked tofu at home with less than exciting results.
-Maybe you’ll have it at a restaurant, possibly part of a stir fry, and thought a) eh, this little bland soft cubes are kind of boring, or b) gee, these crispy on the outside tender on the inside tofu cubes are awesome, and how can I make those at home?
+Maybe you’ll have it at a restaurant, possibly part of a stir fry, and thought a) eh, these little bland soft cubes are kind of boring, or b) gee, these crispy on the outside tender on the inside tofu cubes are awesome, and how can I make those at home?

 Crispy Tofu in Stir Fries